fathimakm/web_security_notes/README.md

 - check robots.txt, Check page source, Check if false condition can be turned true (in burp and using inspect in browser)
 - try changing user related content like email id and check if any new response occurs. -> like role id , then try changing it and send the request
-- try to change id to another user(guid) , try changing names
+- try to change user id to another user(guid) , try changing names
+- post method can be chnged to get
+- som4etimes password will be forwarded in response or masked in front end, it can be viewed in page sourse or proxy

 __X-Original-URL and X-Rewrite-URL__
  - non-standard HTTP headers that can be used to override the URL in the original request